Industry Expertise · August 12, 2024

 Available tools and resources

-There are plenty of resources out there that can help nonprofit leaders train employees, and several of them come at little or no cost.
-The National Council of Nonprofits' website features tools for creating fundraising plans.
+There are plenty of resources that can help nonprofit leaders train employees, and several of them come at little or no cost.
+The National Council of Nonprofits offers tools for creating fundraising plans.
 Most individual states also have nonprofit associations, and many provide free or discounted training about fundraising for members.

 NonprofitReady.org is another source for free online training, with courses in grant writing and fundraising plans.
 The Association of Fundraising Professionals also offers in-person professional development and online learning.